Xunnamius/next-test-api-route-handler/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <details><summary><strong>Expected behavior</strong></summary>

 <!--
-Optional: include a clear and concise description of what you expected to happen if not included above.
+Optional: replace this comment with a clear and concise description of what you expected to happen if not included above.
 If applicable, add screenshots to help explain.
 -->

 </details>